 Surveys society and culture, with emphasis on class, ethnicity, and nationhood.
 Examines some of the fundamental characteristics of Ibero-American civilization both in its historical development and in its transformations across a variety of regional and class contexts.
 Discusses the complex interrelationships between country and city and between "popular" and "elite" culture by examining ethnographic case material and a few general interpretative works.

 Anthropology of South Asia

 ANTH-UA 104 Formerly Peoples of India.
-Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of the instructor.
+Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of the instructor.
 Ganti, Rademacher.
 4 points.

 Introduces the cultures and societies of the Indian subcontinent.
 Focuses not only on the history and ethnography of South Asia, but also on the major concepts and debates in the anthropological study of the region.
 Topics include caste, kinship, gender, nationalism, ethnic conflict, globalization, and popular culture.

 Anthropology of Europe